 a.
 Online application

 b.
 Official Transcripts

 c.
 Copy of current or expired out of state educator’s license

-ii.
-Documentation of three years licensed teaching experience
+e.
+Documentation of three years licensed teaching experience, if applicable

-iii.
-National Board of Professional Teaching Standards certification
+f.
+National Board of Professional Teaching Standards certification, if appicable

 What about background checks?